Professional AssociationsProfessional Associations: American Chemical Society (ACS)

 more informationMore information: October 2015 TED Talk | MIT Technology Review 35 under 35 | Google Scholar Page | 2016 Forbes Blog Page | Twitter Page | LinkedIn Page | FP Global Thinkers | HBO VICE Episode | Science and Star Wars | NPR Interview

+Dr. Jeannette M. Garcia is a Manager and the Global Lead for Quantum Applications in Quantum Chemistry and Science in IBM Research.
+Her team's research focuses on applications relating to quantum chemistry and science for quantum computing.
+Her research interests have focused on the rational design of new polymers and materials with sustainable methods, targeting recyclable materials with mechanical and thermal properties in unique combinations.
 Garcia initiated a program in high-performance materials, energy storage and polymer recycling.
 From this emerged the team’s discovery of a new class of industrial polymers, which can potentially be used as printable materials (3D printing), structural composites, cargo carriers, adhesives and sealants.
-Her team also discovered a mechanism for using discarded drink bottles to create high-performance materials and designed a low cost, portable detection system for the detection and removal of toxic heavy metals in drinking water.
+Her team also discovered a mechanism for using discarded drink bottles or electronic waste to create high-performance polymers and designed a low cost, portable detection system for the detection and removal of toxic heavy metals in drinking water.